Ready to discover Nova Scotia from the perspective of a local?

 June through October is the best time for a Nova Scotia road trip.
 Obviously, October has cooler weather, but the payoff is a breathtaking fall color display.

-Oh, and get pumped for your trip by reading our 12 Reasons to Visit Nova Scotia in 2020!
+Oh, and get pumped for your trip by reading our 12 Reasons to Visit Nova Scotia!

 On Pinterest?
 Click to pin for later: